Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Again, this is another one that applies to all campgrounds, but even more so in busy ones.
 If the odd chair goes walkabout or bottle of water disappears, it’s often not the end of the world.
 Leaving expensive equipment out overnight though and it may end in tears.

 Lots of people roam around the night in busy campsites.
 Try not to offer them an invitation to help themselves.
-Often it’s just drunken stupidity and you find your chair randomly on top of someone’s car roof with an insanely hungover body sleeping it off in it.
+Often it’s just drunken stupidity, and you find your chair randomly on top of someone’s car roof with an insanely hungover body sleeping it off in it.
 But still, it’s just not worth the hassle!
 Don’t give anyone the opportunity.

 Blow your whistle

 Worried about your own security or safety?
-A good tip we heard, although we have not had to use it yet (thankfully) is to carry a whistle with you.
-By having lots of people around, this is sure to attract the attention of others during an unwanted situation.
+A good tip we heard, although we have not had to use it yet (thankfully), is to carry a whistle with you.
+Having lots of people around, is sure to attract the attention of others during an unwanted situation.

 This can apply to absolutely anyone.